Step-s involutive families of vector fields, their orbits and the Poincar\'e inequality

 \item [(ii)] the map $\Phi=\Phi_{I,x,r}$ is one-to-one on the Euclidean ball $B_\Eucl( \eta_1)$;

 \item [(iii)] for all $\eta_2\in \left]0,\eta_1\right]$ we have the inclusions

 \end{enumerate*} \end{theorem} In Street \cite{Street}, Theorem \ref{pallascatola} was proved assuming that $Y_j\in C^2$ and that $c_{ij}^k\in C^2$.
-Here we improve the result to $Y_j\in C^1$ and $c_{ij}^k\in C^1_\O$.
+Here we improve the result to $Y_j\in C^1$ and $c_{ij}^k\in C^1_\O$, where $C^1_\O$ refers to $C^1$ regularity on the manifold $\O$ described by charts of the form \eqref{lagiara}.
 The main novelty is in the proof of (ii).
 Namely, in Theorem \ref{iniziare}, we use the Gronwall inequality instead of the uniform inverse map theorem used in \cite[Proposition 3.20]{Street}.
-Our argument has the advantage of requiring only $C^1$ regularity on the vector fields $Y_j$ and $C^1_\O$ on the $c_{ij}^k$.
-Here $C^1_\O$ refers to $C^1$ regularity on the manifold $\O$ described by charts of the form \eqref{lagiara}.
 With Theorem \ref{iniziare} in hands, the proof of the injectivity of the map $\Phi$ is identical to the one contained in \cite{TaoWright03}.

 Since we are working with less regularity than \cite{Street}, in order to keep constants under control in terms of our data, we give also a description of Street's arguments to show~(i); see Lemma \ref{quellos} and Theorem \ref{strettino} below.
 Finally, we do not discuss the proof of (iii).
 Inclusion in the left-hand side is trivial, while the one in the right-hand side follows from a well known path-lifting argument (see \cite{NagelSteinWainger,MM,Street}), which we already used in Section \ref{distratto}.